-Mental health illness’ are on the rise in the country owing to the stressful lives adults and children are leading.
-While technology is making advances to get people closer virtually, it is also impacting the mental health of the younger generation – there is a significant rise in the number of anxiety attacks, panic attacks and other stress related mental illness’.
+Mental health illnesses are on the rise in the country owing to the stressful lives adults and children are leading.
+While technology is making advances to get people closer virtually, it is also impacting the mental health of the younger generation – there is a significant rise in the number of anxiety attacks, panic attacks, and other stress-related mental illness’.

 Making a tangible difference in this space is Dharini Upadhayaya, Co-CEO of Furtados School of Music.
 After working as the Product Head at Barclays Bank for many years she established Furtados School of Music in 2010 along with Tanuja Gomes.
 The school brings organized music education to children across age groups in partnership with leading schools in India.
 Their latest initiative is to bring quality music learning right at the doorstep of music aspirants.